Considering a Gap Year?

 - Submit the non-refundable enrollment deposit in the Applicant Portal by the normal deposit deadline, signifying the student’s intent to matriculate.

 - Complete the Request to Defer Form in the Applicant Portal before July 1.
+It includes:

 - A statement explaining the request to defer, including an outline of how the student plans to spend their gap year.

 - Acknowledgement of the agreement that the student will not defer admission to more than one college, nor apply to other colleges during the deferral year.

 In January of the deferral year, the Admissions Office will notify the student, using the email address given in the Request to Defer Form, to complete the Deferral Confirmation Form (available Jan 1) in their Applicant Portal.
 The form allows students to reconfirm their intention to enroll in the fall class and provide the Admissions Committee with a summary of their experiences during the deferral year.
 The deadline to complete the Deferral Confirmation Form is February 15.